Thursday, September 24, 2020

 **1/2

 Special Effects: As with most of the series, the effects are terrible - ray guns are basically sparklers and lighters cranked to eleven (all effects are in-camera) Luckily Margheriti would rather give you a poorly designed alien world than just have another static, cheap, talky scene.
 But oh brother, don't get me started about the grimy-looking "Proteo Theater" with its butterfly dancers!
-Man, does Nurmi have some odd ideas.
+Man, does Nurmi have some odd ideas about entertainment.

 WAR OF THE PLANETS